 Response to COVID-19

-Nigeria’s response to COVID-19 can be grouped into two distinct stages: (1) pre-outbreak preparedness and (2) outbreak response measures.
+Nigeria’s response to COVID-19 in many aspects resembles their previous experiences in controlling highly fatal infectious disease outbreaks, such as viral hemorrhagic fevers, and can be grouped into two distinct stages: (1) pre-outbreak preparedness and (2) outbreak response measures.
 The outbreak response measures can be further broken down into three primary areas of focus: containment of initial cases; suppressing clusters of cases; and mitigating community transmission2.

 In terms of preparedness measures, by January 26, 2020, about one month prior to the arrival of COVID-19 in Nigeria, the NCDC established a multisectoral National Coronavirus Preparedness Group (NCPG).
 This group was tasked with monitoring the epi curve, assessing the risk of disease transmission, and initiating measures to strengthen preparedness for early detection and response to the outbreak2.
 A week later, a Multisectoral Technical Working Group, with representation from across government ministries, was introduced at the Ministry of Health to strengthen preparedness measures, which included training health care workers on infection prevention and control; designating three existing laboratories for COVID-19 testing; establishing COVID-19 treatment centers and initiating Points of Entry (PoE) surveillance at international borders2.

-The first COVID-19 case, an Italian citizen who flew from Milan to Lagos, Nigeria was confirmed on February 27, 2020, in Ogun state.
+The first COVID-19 case, an Italian citizen who flew from Milan to Lagos, Nigeria was confirmed on February 27, 2020, in Ogun state.[ref]
 Through immediate contact tracing, 216 individuals were identified for 14-day mandatory quarantine and follow-up.
 Following the confirmation of this first case, the NCPH transitioned to a national Emergency Operations Center (EOC), activated at the highest level of response to mobilize all available resources and the Presidential Task Force (PTF) was established to provide high-level strategic leadership.
 State-level EOCs were also launched in Lagos and Ogun to help coordinate the response2.
-PoE screening was also scaled up in high priority states with international airports, including Lagos and risk communication strategies, including press releases, radio jingles and leveraging social media platforms, were launched to disseminate accurate information about the virus and how to slow the spread of disease.
+PoE screening was also scaled up in high priority states with international airports, including Lagos.
+Transparent and timely information sharing was also facilitated from the early on; NCDC has been publishing the weekly COVID-19 situation report since February 29, 2020;[ref] risk communication strategies, including press releases, radio jingles and leveraging social media platforms, were launched to disseminate accurate information about the virus and how to slow the spread of disease.

 By March 23, 2020, Nigeria implemented a ban on all international flights and land borders were closed and mandatory institutional quarantine and testing for all international returnees was required to reduce additional cases coming into the country from other high-risk countries2.
 The president also implemented a strict lockdown strategy in an effort to slow the spread of the virus and to buy time for the health system too increase preparedness measures, including general stay-at-home orders in high-risk areas (Lagos, Ogun, Kano and Federal Capital Territory), school closures, bans on religious and social gatherings, curfews and restrictions on movement2.
 During this period, treatment centers were expanded from one center in Lagos with just 35 beds to 121 treatment centers nationwide with 6550 beds by May 30, 2020.
 The number of laboratories equipped for COVID-19 testing increased from 3 to 28, 13,000 health care workers were trained on IPC and PPE was deployed across the country2.
 The strict lockdowns that were put into place across the country helped buy time to increase the capacity of the existing health system to better manage the outbreak.
+The fast expansion of control strategies undoubtedly benefited from their existing infrastructure, including the Integrated Disease Surveillance and Response framework (IDSR), molecular diagnostics laboratory networks for specific disease programs, and existing international aids and support.